Puget Sound scientists are building the Matrix.

-I spoke with the Puget Sound Institute’s lead ecosystem ecologist Tessa Francis, who created the matrix, to try to find out more about what we know we don’t know.
+I spoke with the Puget Sound Institute’s lead ecosystem ecologist Tessa Francis, who originally created the Matrix, to try to find out more about what we know we don’t know.

 Tell me about the Grand Uncertainties Matrix.
 It has a catchy title.

-The Grand Uncertainties Matrix, or the “GUM” is essentially a way for us to keep track of the biggest questions that we have related to Puget Sound recovery, questions that arise while developing implementation strategies.
+The Grand Uncertainties Matrix is essentially a way for us to keep track of the biggest questions that we have related to Puget Sound recovery, questions that arise while developing recovery strategies.

 It is a compilation of things that we are uncertain about.
 Gaps in our knowledge that come up during the process of working on these strategies.